-The children's hospice at home nursing team is funded by The Pepper Foundation and is managed by Rennie Grove Hospice Care.
-The team (known as the Pepper Nurses) offers specialist palliative nursing care to children and young people up to 19 years of age with a life-threatening or life-limiting illness.
+The children's hospice at home nursing team is partly funded by The Pepper Foundation and is managed by Rennie Grove Hospice Care.
+The team of specialist nurses offer specialist palliative nursing care to children and young people up to 19 years of age with a life-threatening or life-limiting illness.
 The nurses work with families to provide care and support for each child in their own home and the on-call service is available 24 hours a day, 365 days of the year.
-The team works in partnership with all other professionals involved with the child and family to ensure co-ordination of care.This means that patients and their families feel supported and in control.
-They know a Pepper Nurse is never more than a phone call away.
+They work in partnership with all other professionals involved with the child and family to ensure co-ordination of care.This means that patients and their families feel supported and in control.
+They know that help is is never more than a phone call away.

-Watch the Pepper Children's Hospice at Home nurses at work!
+Watch the Children's Hospice at Home nurses at work!

 ‘You could almost open the door to a Pepper children’s nurse then walk out – they’ll know just what’s needed.’
-Tim, father of Sophie, a Pepper nursing team patient
+Tim, father of Sophie, a children's nursing team patient

 The service is provided free of charge for children throughout North West Hertfordshire and the Chilterns area of Buckinghamshire and is responsive, flexible and tailored to meet the needs of individual families.

-In 2015 Ann was recruited to the nursing team which has enabled support to be offered to more families in North West Hertfordshire - the service has expanded into St Albans and Harpenden.
+In 2015 an additional nurse was recruited which has enabled support to be offered to more families in North West Hertfordshire - the service has expanded into St Albans and Harpenden.

 Care and support may include:

 - Symptom control and management with specialist paediatric palliative care medical support